RACV Logo

 Day 1: Sydney

-Day 2: Blue Mountains / Sydney
+Day 2: Sydney / Blue Mountains

-Day 4: Alice Springs
+Day 5: Sydney / Alice Springs

-Day 5: West MacDonnell Ranges / Kings Canyon
+Day 6: West MacDonnell Ranges / Kings Canyon

-Day 6: Kings Canyon / Kata Tjuta / Uluru / Yulara
+Day 7: Kings Canyon / Kata Tjuta / Uluru / Yulara

-Day 7: Uluru / Yulara (or Alice Springs)
+Day 8: Uluru / Yulara

-Day 8: Cairns
+Day 9: Yulara / Cairns

 The free airport shuttle will take you from the hotel to Yulara Airport today, then you’ll fly to Cairns (flight not included).
 Cairns is also known as Gimuy, in the language of the Traditional Owners of the land on which Cairns is now located.
 This is the gateway to Australia’s Great Barrier Reef and the gorgeous Daintree Rainforest.
 The next part of your adventure officially starts with a welcome meeting at 6 pm tonight at your hotel, where you’ll meet your new trip leader and the new travellers joining you.
 Until then, why not check out the Cairns Botanical Gardens or wander the waterfront promenade, popping into a local bar.
 Later, head out with your group for an included dinner.

-Day 9: Kuranda / Port Douglas
+Day 10: Kuranda / Port Douglas

 This morning after breakfast, soar over the world’s oldest tropical rainforest via the Skyrail that connects Cairns to the picturesque mountain village of Kuranda.
 You’ll glide along 7.5 km of cableway and admire the ancient landscape from a truly unique perspective.
 You’ll have some free time to explore this charming rainforest town and its surroundings – Kuranda is a delightful mix of colourful characters and natural beauty, perched at the top of a rainforest-clad mountain.
 You might like to check out the famous Kuranda Markets and village shopping or kick back and relax at one of the town’s many restaurants and cafes, where outdoor dining is one of the joys of the cooler mountain climate.
 Drive along the coast to Port Douglas, taking in the ocean views and the cliffs covered in native flora.
 Tonight, head out on an orientation walk around Port Douglas, stopping at Trinity Bay Lookout Point to admire the perfect crescent of sand and surf.
 Then, head to a local restaurant for drinks and dinner with your fellow travellers before returning to your accommodation for the evening.

-Day 10: Daintree Rainforest / Cape Tribulation / Port Douglas
+Day 11: Daintree Rainforest / Cape Tribulation / Port Douglas

 Today, you’ll visit the ancient Daintree Rainforest.
 When you arrive, head out on a one-hour crocodile and wildlife spotting boat tour along the Daintree River (Julaymba).
 On the electric Solar Whisper, you’ll hear the sounds of nature around you as you look out for crocs, birdlife, snakes, frogs, crabs and fish.
 Your experienced guide will be accustomed to the nuances of the river, the rainforest and the mangroves, meaning you’ll be able to find wildlife you wouldn’t be able to find on your own.
 After you find some feathered friends and long-toothed foes, head north to Cape Tribulation, stopping at Jindalba Boardwalk and a local ice cream factory on the way.

-Day 11: Great Barrier Reef / Port Douglas
+Day 12: Great Barrier Reef / Port Douglas

 This morning, you’ll head out on a fantastic full-day boat tour from Port Douglas.
 Explore the stunning Coral Cays on the Great Barrier Reef on a sailing boat guided by marine biologists, who will share their passion and knowledge of the reef as you float along the expansive blue waters.
 Learn about the fragile environment, enjoy presentations on the reef by experts on board and head to an exclusive site for a spot of wildlife-focused snorkelling (equipment provided).
 There are vast coral gardens to explore at your own pace – as a protected and shallow area, you’ll see corals, giant clams, turtles and fish in their natural habitat.
 Enjoy a buffet lunch (including prawns) and afternoon tea on board (including local Daintree produce) while you continue to spot wildlife from the glass-bottomed boat.
 Tonight, enjoy a night to relax in Port Douglas after a spectacular day on the water.

-Day 12: Mossman Gorge / Palm Cove / Cairns
+Day 13: Mossman Gorge / Palm Cove / Cairns

 This morning, you’ll head to Mossman Gorge for a fascinating Ngadiku Dreamtime walking tour, led by a local Aboriginal guide.
 Ngadiku (Nar-di-gul) means stories and legends from a long time ago in the local Kuku Yalanji language and you’ll learn about these stories on a guided walk along private, gentle tracks, visiting culturally significant sites, traditional bark shelters and cool rainforest streams.
 Witness a traditional smoking ceremony to cleanse and ward off bad spirits and then stroll through the lush rainforest, learning about traditional plant use, bush food sources and the connection to this unique tropical environment.
 After, enjoy a traditional bush tea and damper (a loaf or cake of flour and water that’s baked in wood ashes).
 Drive south to Palm Cove, stopping along the way to explore the scenic beachside town where you can grab some lunch.
 You can end your trip here or carry on to Cairns, where your trip will come to an end at approximately 4pm.